barefootcoder/perrin-bday-campaign/README.md

 <center> <img src="shapeshifting.png"> </center>

 You are durlans, the youths of the proteans.
-This is not so much about physical age—your people do not age as other species do, because you can always just change to a younger form—but rather about relative inexperience.
+This is not so much about physical age&#65279;—your people do not age as other species do, because you can always just change to a younger form&#65279;—but rather about relative inexperience.
 As durlans, you cannot change into anything smaller than a cat, or larger than a horse.
 You can change into anything that is natural and solid (such as an animal, plant, or rock), and you can change into anything man-made, but it will only be functional if you personally know how to make that thing.
 So you can turn into a chair, and people can sit on you, but if you try to turn into a telescope, people won't be able to use you to see far away things.

 The elders of the proteans are known as morphs, and they can turn into much smaller or much larger forms, plus they have access to a wider variety of functional man-made objects (as their greater